happyhere-TN/termux_xashDS-new-engine-/README.md

 **⚠️ important**

-> if u add any plugins with recources (models , sounds ... ) dont forget to copy sources's to xash3D data files
+> if u add any plugins with recources (models , sounds ... ) on new engine dont forget to copy sources's to xash3D data files

 **to** open server just tipe: `start-server`